notacatjs/dommit/Readme.md

 Fires a `destroyed` event upon completion.

+### appendTo(element | string)

+Append the view to an html element.
+Typically this will be done for a parent view to attach it to the body.

+If a string is passed, `document.querySelector(string)` will be used to find the element for appending.

 ## Model Adapters

 Model Adapters provide the interface for Dommit to interact with your model implementation.
 By using a custom adapter you can support models from [backbone.js](http://backbonejs.org/#Model), [modella](https://github.com/modella/modella), [bamboo](https://github.com/defunctzombie/bamboo), etc..